Rowan Atkinson back as spoof spy Johnny English

 Parker and his cast, including Gillian Anderson as Pamela Head and Dominic West as Simon Ambrose, will be hoping for a repeat of the commercial success of the first movie.

-"Johnny English", released in 2003, earned $160 million (103 million pounds) in global ticket sales, according to movie tracking website boxofficemojo.com, on a budget estimated at $40 million.
+"Johnny English," released in 2003, earned $160 million in global ticket sales, according to movie tracking website boxofficemojo.com, on a budget estimated at $40 million.

 Early reviews have been mixed to poor, according to critic tracker rottentomatoes.com.